Color blind glasses: Lenses to simulate color blindness

 The opposite of color correcting lenses are lenses that simulate color blindness, i.e. worsen the color vision of color normals.
 One example are Variantor lenses, which exhibit a cyan tint.
 The transmittance of the filter of the Variantor lens follows the opposite principle of color correcting lenses with notch filters.
 The lens' filter allows wavelengths of light to pass that either do not significantly excite the L- and M-opsins, (short wavelength pass band <490 nm) or that excite them equally (long wavelength pass band ~ 560 nm).
-When plotted over the spectral sensitives of the cone opsins, the transmittance maximum may appear to "miss" the point where the M- and L-opsins intersect, but this is just an artefact of the normalization.
+When plotted over the spectral sensitivities of the cone opsins, the transmittance maximum may appear to "miss" the point where the M- and L-opsins intersect, but this is just an artefact of the normalization.
 When de-normalized, the point of equal excitation will be closer to the maximum transmittance since most observers have M-cones which are more sensitive than L-cones.
 The effect is an accurate representation of protanopia.

 Dyslexia

 Color correcting lenses have also been used as an aid in alleviating Dyslexia, a disorder hindering a subject's ability to read.
 In 2001, the company that made Chromagen lenses for color vision deficiency also claimed that the same lenses led to an "enhancement of reading rate in patients with reading disorders related to distortion of text."

 The passage was based on a 1996 study that claimed that color overlays on text (such as looking through a tinted lens) could generate a large and immediate effect on reading speed.
-The FDA denied that the study supported the claim of reading-rate enhancement, but allowed a reduced claim of "relief of visual discomfort while reading" due to subjects in the study consistently rating “ease of reading” higher with the Chromagen lenses than with placebo lenses.
+The FDA denied that the study supported the claim of reading-rate enhancement, but allowed a reduced claim of "relief of visual discomfort while reading" due to subjects in the study consistently rating "ease of reading" higher with the Chromagen lenses than with placebo lenses.

 A recent systematic literature review on tinted lenses used as dyslexia aids came to the same conclusions, stating that their use "to ameliorate reading difficulties cannot be endorsed and that any benefits reported by individuals in clinical settings are likely to be the result of placebo, practice or Hawthorne effects."